ibm-cloud-docs/Cloudant/getting-started.md

 	```
 	{:pre}

 	You should get a list of all the Python modules installed on your system.
-Inspect the list, looking for a {{site.data.keyword.cloudant_short_notm}} entry similar to the following:
+Inspect the list, looking for an {{site.data.keyword.cloudant_short_notm}} entry similar to the following:

 	```
 	cloudant==2.3.1